-- After wheat is sprouted and grown a bit, a chemical-cocktail of synthetic fertilizers and herbicides are used to both boost plant growth and try to kill weeds that are growing along with the wheat.
+- After wheat is sprouted and grown a bit, a chemical cocktail of synthetic fertilizers and herbicides is used to both boost plant growth and try to kill weeds that are growing along with the wheat.

 - At this point wheat could, but not always, be sprayed with a fungicide, to prevent unwanted fungus.

 - Depending on harvest and the individual farmer, many times the wheat is sprayed with an additional layer of chemicals right before harvest.
 This is done to kill off the plant so that it is dry and the wheat berries are ready to harvest.

 - As the wheat is harvested and hauled to grain storage where it changes hands from the care of the farmer to an agriculture company or farmers Co-Op.
 Here it can be treated with an insecticide as it waits in storage for the next stop it will make.

 As you can see growing grains today, is less about soil, nutrients, and nature and more about chemical control.
 The comfy cozy words that the big agriculture world uses to make us feel good about all this excessive use is that the chemicals break down.
 We are to believe that somehow all these chemicals kill weeds, bugs, and fungus, but by the time it hits our plate all that chemical has magically disappeared right?